 - Open windows and doors to provide fresh air.

 - Wear non-porous gloves and protective eyewear.

 Conversely, mold exposure due to water damage does require significant cleaning.
 Additionally, any water damage likely requires an experienced plumber to address the underlying issue.

-Last, but certainly, not least, Snappy provides UV light treatment to help the fight against mold.
-UV light helps kill biological mold, bacteria and virus growth.
+Last, but certainly, not least, Snappy Electric, Plumbing, Heating, & Air provides UV light treatment to help the fight against mold.
+UV light helps kill biological mold, bacteria, and virus growth.
 Additionally, UV light helps HVAC systems clean and efficient.
-And a clean HVAC system improves air flow, which reduces moisture buildup (especially in bathrooms).
+And a clean HVAC system improves airflow, which reduces moisture buildup (especially in bathrooms).
 Take advantage of our UV Light special!

-For any additional questions, then Snappy offers reliable home service solutions to many local areas throughout the greater Atlanta, Georgia community.
+For any additional questions, then Snappy Electric, Plumbing, Heating, & Air offers reliable home service solutions to many local areas throughout the greater Atlanta, Georgia community.